LappalainenLab/edityper/README.md

 python setup.py install
 ```

-Please note, to install system-wide, you must have sudo acces.
+Please note, to install system-wide, you must have sudo access.
 If you are not installing system-wide, please install within your `$PYTHONPATH`.

 ## Dependencies

-CRISPRonto is compatible with Python 2.7+ and 3.3+; tt also depends on the following Python modules:
+CRISPRonto is compatible with Python 2.7+ and 3.3+; it also depends on the following Python modules:
  - [Cython](http://cython.org/)
  - [matplotlib](http://matplotlib.org/)
  - [NumPy](http://www.numpy.org/)